William Lambert (cricketer, born 1779)

 William Lambert (1779 (christened 14 March 1779) – 19 April 1851) was an English professional cricketer who played for numerous teams between 1801 and 1817.
 He was born at Burstow in Surrey, and died at Nutfield, Surrey.
 A right-handed batting all-rounder, he is widely recognised as one of the greatest batters of cricket's underarm era.
 Using an underarm action, he bowled pitched deliveries at a slow pace (it is not known if he used spin).
 He generally fielded in close catching positions, mostly at slip and often played as wicket-keeper.

 Lambert played mainly for Surrey and was a regular choice for England teams.
 In the first two Gentlemen v Players matches, he played for the Gentlemen as a given man.
 In 1817, he scored two centuries in the same match and is the first player known to have achieved this feat.
 Soon afterwards, he was implicated in a match-fixing scandal and was banned from playing at Lord's by Marylebone Cricket Club.
-This ended his career in top-class cricket.
+This ended his career in important matches.